 Definition of Comedy

-Comedy is a literary genre and a type of dramatic work that is amusing and satirical in its tone, mostly having cheerful ending.
-The motif of this dramatic work is triumph over unpleasant circumstance by which to create comic effects, resulting in happy or successful conclusion.
+Comedy is a literary genre and a type of dramatic work that is amusing and satirical in its tone, mostly having a cheerful ending.
+The motif of this dramatic work is triumph over unpleasant circumstance by creating comic effects, resulting in a happy or successful conclusion.

 Thus, the purpose of comedy is to amuse the audience.
-Comedy has multiple sub-genres depending upon source of humor, context in which an author delivers dialogues, and delivery method, which include farce, satire and burlesque.
-Tragedy, in contrast, is opposite to comedy, as tragedy deals with sorrowful and tragic events in a story.
+Comedy has multiple sub-genres depending upon the source of the humor, context in which an author delivers dialogues, and delivery methods, which include farce, satire, and burlesque.
+Tragedy is opposite to comedy, as tragedy deals with sorrowful and tragic events in a story.